Our Staff

 Chris Iliff

-Dr. Douglas Jarvis, Certified Child and Adolescent Psychiatrist, Medical Director
+Dr. Douglas Jarvis, Certified Child and Adolescent Psychiatrist

 Dr. Jarvis joined Midwest Center for Youth & Families in 2021.
 He obtained his Bachelor of Arts in Psychology from Oakland University and his degree as a Doctor of Osteopathic Medicine from Michigan State University.
 He continued his medical training as a member of the United States Army, where he completed his General Psychiatry Residency at Triple Army Medical Center, and his Child and Adolescent Psychiatry Fellowship at the Eisenhower Army Medical Center at Fort Gordon, GA and Medical College of Georgia.
 Dr. Jarvis continued his military service until 1996.
 “I enjoy helping my patients and their families heal and become a healthier and happier family.
 I am dedicated to them and the staff that I work with at Midwest Center.”